peitalin/map-rumors/README.md

 - Once Phase 2 is complete, we can incentivize predictions by giving correct predictions payoffs from proceeds of sale.

-#### Phase 3: Online Auction Platform
+#### Phase 3: Decentralized Auction Platform
-- Decentralized market for real-estate transactions, mediated by arbiters
+- Decentralized market for real-estate transactions, mediated by arbiters.
 - Sellers can signup to the platform and view bidding demand for comparable homes
 - They can choose to independetly list their house on the platform for private sale or auction sale based on whether they see bids land on their home.
+- Bidding information cannot be censored.
+Freedom to bid and express desire for any home on the map.
+NIMBY groups may attempt to censor unfavourable bidding information in order to inflate their home values.

 ![Map-based prediction market, options market, and auctions platform](./houses/empirehaus-light.png)